Tomoko Tane

 Tomoko Tane (種ともこ, Tane Tomoko) is a Japanese singer, songwriter, and arranger.
-Since her debut in 1985, she has recorded various singles and albums.
+She debuted in 1985 and has recorded various singles and albums.
+She sung "Mermaid in Blue" for the television film Sango-sho Densetsu: Aoi Umi no Erufii (Coral Reef Legend: Elfie of the Blue Sea).
 In 1990, her album (うれしいひとこと, Ureshii Hitokoto) peaked at position five on the Japanese charts.
-She sings the theme tune "Message #9" and closing titles song "Love Song" on the anime series Gasaraki She also sung "Rainbow Song" as the ending theme to the Japanese dub of The Little Polar Bear.
+She sang the opening song "Message #9" and credits track "Love Song" of the 1998 anime series Gasaraki.
+She also is the performer in "Rainbow Song", the ending theme to the Japanese dub of The Little Polar Bear.